 Kim Davis redefined the idea of standing up to the system, and not in a good way.
 The county clerk for Rowan County became famous for denying a gay couple a marriage license in 2015, defying the U.S. Supreme court order.
 Davis believed she was obliging with “God’s authority” and her blind faith even led her to jail.

-Now, Davis doesn’t refuse to give same-sex couples marriage licenses since Kentucky changed its rules so clerks no longer have to attach their names to the licenses.
-It appears the whole thing was a copyright issue, with nothing but a name protecting God’s authority.
+Now, Davis doesn’t refuse to give same-sex couples marriage licenses anymore as Kentucky changed its rules and clerks no longer have to attach their names to the licenses.
+It appears the whole thing was a copyright issue, with nothing but a signature protecting God’s authority.

 The Russian fake protests